 What Your Student Needs To Do:

-- Visit the To Do page and submit the appropriate information.
+- Visit the Welcome New Students page and submit the appropriate information.
 Your student will need to complete each form on or before the deadline, and we encourage submissions before the deadline!
 Each form is essential in helping us to prepare for his/her arrival.
 It is important that you have your student fill out their form for themselves.

 IMPORTANT - If you're not quite ready to let go (you still have another month or two), then here's how you might help ease your transition:

-- You can also help your student in understanding your health insurance coverage and with submitting health insurance information.
+- You can also help your student in understanding your health insurance coverage and how to submit health insurance information.

 - Share your student's new mailing address with family and friends in order that they may mail encouraging notes and packages during the first semester.
 The address: Your Student's Name, 735 University Avenue, Sewanee, TN 37383-1000.